JoeDalton/SpaceFlight/docs/source/ui.md

   hardware already gives a continuous signal.
 - **`PauseMenuInputContext`** is a near-total input blocker pushed while
-  paused: it does nothing except watch for the pause key (device-specific or global) to pop itself, letting the pause menu regain control of dismissal timing.
+  paused: it does nothing except watch for the pause key (device-specific or global) and call `state_manager.pop()`, which pops the top menu state — normally the pause menu, whose `exit()` pops this context and resumes `FlightState` (if a settings screen is open above the pause menu, that screen is popped instead).
 Because it sits above `FlightInputContext` on the stack, the ship simply stops receiving input for as long as it's active — no explicit "freeze" logic needed.
 - **`HyperspaceInputContext`** is the same blocking pattern applied to the